NL GB D

 During the 1950s of the previous century, the government decided on a plan to inundate both sides of the IJssel River Valley in order to delay a feared invasion by the enemy.
 This plan was top secret until 1990.

 The IJssel Line Foundation is a 100% non-profit volunteer organization.
-The Foundation restores and administers remnants of the line of defense along the IJssel River.
-From 1950 until 1968 the line of defense was intended to delay a possible invasion of the Red Army by flooding a wide zone along the river.
+The Foundation restores and administers remnants of the line of defence along the IJssel River.
+From 1950 until 1968 the line of defence was intended to delay a possible invasion of the Red Army by flooding a wide zone along the river.
 After the top secret classification ended – at the end of 1990 – new information became available through archival research and oral history (interviews with military and civilian representatives who had been directly involved with the IJssel Line) which provided valuable insights.
 The Foundation also provides guided tours of bunkers restored to their original condition.
-An example is the anti-aircraft emplacement (Terp), a large bunker complex with enormous firepower.
+An example is the anti-aircraft emplacement (Terp), a large bunker complex with enormous fire power.

 Feel free to enquire about the possibilities for a guided tour tailored to your own interests.
 Consider a combination of a guided tour together with a video presentation / lecture in order to obtain a very complete overview of the IJssel Line.